Italian Renaissance: Wider population

 As a cultural movement, the Italian Renaissance affected only a small part of the population.
 Italy was the most urbanized region of Europe, but three-quarters of the people were still rural peasants.
 For this section of the population, life remained essentially unchanged from the Middle Ages.
 Classic feudalism had never been prominent in Northern Italy, and most peasants worked on private farms or as sharecroppers.
 Some scholars see a trend towards refeudalization in the later Renaissance as the urban elites turned themselves into landed aristocrats.

 The situation differed in the cities.
-These were dominated by a commercial elite; as exclusive as the aristocracy of any Medieval kingdom.
+These were dominated by a commercial elite; as exclusive as the aristocracy of any medieval kingdom.
 This group became the main patrons of and audience for Renaissance culture.
 Below them, there was a large class of artisans and guild members who lived comfortable lives and had significant power in the republican governments.
 This was in sharp contrast to the rest of Europe where artisans were firmly in the lower class.
-Literate and educated, this group did participate in the Renaissance culture.
+Literate and educated, this group participated in the Renaissance culture.
 The largest section of the urban population was the urban poor of semi-skilled workers and the unemployed.
 Like the peasants, the Renaissance had little effect on them.
 Historians debate how easy it was to move between these groups during the Italian Renaissance.
 Examples of individuals who rose from humble beginnings can be instanced, but Burke notes two major studies in this area that have found that the data do not clearly demonstrate an increase in social mobility.
 Most historians feel that early in the Renaissance social mobility was quite high, but that it faded over the course of the 15th century.
 Inequality in society was very high.
 An upper-class figure would control hundreds of times more income than a servant or labourer.
 Some historians see this unequal distribution of wealth as important to the Renaissance, as art patronage relies on the very wealthy.

 The Renaissance was not a period of great social or economic change, only of cultural and ideological development.
 It only touched a small fraction of the population, and in modern times this has led many historians, such as any that follow historical materialism, to reduce the importance of the Renaissance in human history.
 These historians tend to think in terms of "Early Modern Europe" instead.
 Roger Osborne argues that "The Renaissance is a difficult concept for historians because the history of Europe quite suddenly turns into a history of Italian painting, sculpture and architecture."